frto027/HeartBeatLanClientBSQuest/UnityUI/Readme.md

 - `datacome`, trigger, triggered when heart rate date come
 - `heartrate`, integer, the heartrate
 - `heartpercent`, float, the value of `heartrate/maxheart`, it maybe larger than 1 if possible, you can use this to display heart zone informations.
+- `replaying`, bool, if we are replaying from a replay file

 If you want another prefab, remember to change the AssetBundle options below.